risoflora/brookfreepascal/README.md

 ## PLUGINS

+Almost all of these plugins can be used separatly, not necessarily bundled with Brook.

 * **[dOPF](https://github.com/risoflora/brookfreepascal/tree/main/plugins/dopf)** – Sleek, intuitive and fast object persistence for faster and easier database development.
 * **[RUtils](https://github.com/risoflora/brookfreepascal/tree/main/plugins/rutils)** – Some general purpose routines for string conversion, parsing, encoding and more.
 * **[JTemplate](https://github.com/risoflora/brookfreepascal/tree/master/plugins/jtemplate)** – Fill variables in a template file.